top of page

 To bolster our club's identity, we have adopted a new logo and refreshed our website design.
 We are also commissioning merchandise featuring the logo.
 The first item is a stylish hat, perfect for playing on the courts.

 We also have pickleball bag tags featuring the logo.
 The bag tags can be customized with your name and phone number.
-These are available for free exclusively to club members.
+These are available for FREE exclusively to club members.
 To check your membership status, login and go to the My Subscriptions page in your profile.
+Go to our store to order your bag tag today!

 Be sure to attend our next social event to see these new items in person.
-Pre-orders are available now.
+Order now to pick up your tag at the next social (or any local court).